Claus1/unigui/README.md

 They are returned by handlers and cause appearing on the top screen colored rectangles window for 3 second.
 UpdateError also says Unigui to update changed updated_element.

 ### Other subtle benefits of a Unigui protocol and technology. ###
-1. Work with any set of resource process servers as a single system, within the same GUI user space, carry out any available operations, including cross, on the fly, without programming.
+1. Works with any set of resource process servers as a single system, within the same GUI user space, carries out any available operations, including cross, on the fly, without programming.
-2. Reproduce and save sequences of user interaction with the system without programming.
-It can be used for complex testing, support of security protocols and more.
+2. Reproduces and saves sequences of the user interaction with the system without programming.
+It can be used for complex testing, supporting of security protocols and more.
-3. Save and restore the state of the unigui session of the user.
-Mirror a session to other users, work simultaneously in one session for many users.
+3. Saves and restores the state of the unigui session of the user.
+Mirrors a session to other users, works simultaneously in one session for many users.

 ### Milti-user programming?
 You don't need it! ###
 Unigui automatically creates and serves an environment for every user.
 The management class is User which contains all required methods for processing and handling the user activity.
 A programmer can redefine methods in the inherited class, point it as system user class and that is all.
-Such methods suit for using history, undo/redo and initial operations.
+Such methods suit for history navigation, undo/redo and initial operations.
 The screen folder contains screens which are recreated for every user.
-The same thing about blocks.
+The same about blocks.
 The code and modules outside that folders are common for all users as usual.
 By default Unigui use the system User class and you do not need to point it.
 If we need special user class logic, we can define own inheritor User.
 ```
 class Hello_user(unigui.User):
     def __init__(self):